Ghezzal ‘delighted’ to score first-ever Besiktas goal | Goal.com

 Rachid Ghezzal has expressed his happiness to have opened his Besiktas goal account as the Black Eagles saw off Genclerbirligi 3-0 in Monday’s Super Lig outing.

-Ghezzal had featured in 16 league games for Sergen Yalcin’s men without finding the net, however, he broke the duck with a first-half stunner at the Eryaman Stadium.
+Ghezzal had featured in 16 league games for Sergen Yalcin’s men without finding the net, however, he broke his duck with a first-half stunner at the Eryaman Stadium.

 Profiting from a Valentin Rosier pass outside the Wind of Ankara goal area, the 28-year-old beat his marker before unleashing a beauty past goalkeeper Kristoffer Nordfeldt in the fourth minute.